 The Community Living Resource Center is committed to providing information about and access to effective multifaceted interventions that can help make these rights a reality for people with disabilities.

 The CL Resource Center is designed to assist those who support community participation among people with disabilities.
-It provides access to effective, multifaceted interventions—that is, programs and practices that addresses two or more factors—for these users and others:
+It provides access to effective resources, programs, and practices that address two or more factors for these users and others:

 - Centers for Independent Living

 - Community-based Organizations

 We invite all interested persons to explore these resources, where you can:

 - Discover the results of a “Systematic Review” of multifaceted interventions designed to improve community participation outcomes

 - Access a curated set of resources designed to improve community participation

 - Learn about important factors for community participation from qualitative studies and a quantitative study of a multifaceted research project combining the Housing Usability and Out-and-About interventions.

 The contents of this website were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90RT5043).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this website do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.